Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

-The Kaufmann laboratory studies what happens when cancer cells are treated with putative anticancer drugs.
-The resulting investigations focus on two major questions: 1) what is the biochemical basis for cell killing when it occurs, and 2) what can happen to cancer cells to make them resistant to the drugs?
-Within the context of these broad questions, the lab applies a wide range of biochemistry, cell biology, and molecular biology techniques to a series of projects.
+Scott H. Kaufmann, M.D., Ph.D., is an oncologist at Mayo Clinic who also conducts research to study what happens when cancer cells are treated with targeted anti-cancer agents.
+Research in Dr. Kaufmann's Anticancer Drug Action Laboratory focuses on two major questions: 1) What is the biochemical basis for cell killing when it occurs, and 2) What can happen to cancer cells to make them resistant to these treatments.
+Within the context of these broad questions, Dr. Kaufmann's lab applies a wide range of biochemistry, cell biology and molecular biology approaches to a series of projects.

 Collectively, studies in Dr. Kaufmann's lab are designed to improve the therapy of cancer.
 These studies simultaneously provide new insight into the action of targeted anti-cancer agents and identify biochemical features that contribute to treatment sensitivity or resistance.
 Dr. Kaufmann works with the Mayo Clinic Comprehensive Cancer Center's Early Cancer Therapeutics Group to translate these findings in the context of phase 1 and phase 2 clinical trials for ovarian cancer, other solid tumors and acute leukemias.